How to Become an Electrician: 6 Basic Steps to Journeyman Status

 - Accumulate at least 8,000 hours of practical on-the-job experience that involves installing, repairing, or altering electrical wiring

 Texas provides another example of how the licensing requirements differ from state to state.
 There, a license is required for anybody who carries out electrical work.
-You also need to register as an apprentice before you can train on an actual job site.
-But the state breaks the trade into multiple levels, each with a different set of requirements.
+You must also register as an apprentice before training on an actual job site.
+But the state breaks the trade into multiple levels, each with different requirements.
 For instance, the state's Department of Licensing and Regulation says that this is how to become an electrician in Texas (at some of the most common levels):

 - Residential wireman: Complete 4,000 hours of supervised on-the-job training under the guidance of a licensed residential wireman or master electrician and pass an exam